krambuhl/Uni/README.md

 ##Machine

 A Uni machine is a state machine that can respond to changes over time.
-States can be determined by static setters or listen to other state machines
+States can be determined by setters or by listening to other machines.

 ####Machine(value, options)